Dentistry has the power to transform lives.

 This means that it’s not possible to study all of dentistry online.
-Although the pandemic has brought a temporary change to teaching styles, it’s likely that the majority of your dentistry course will take place in a physical setting.
+Although the pandemic brought a temporary change to teaching styles, it’s likely that the majority of your dentistry course will take place in a physical setting.

-You can still get into Dentistry, even if your ATAR isn’t that high.
+You can still get into dentistry, even if your ATAR isn’t that high.
 You have two main options before you:

 The following universities have certain pathways that can result in you achieving additional points, this could compensate for a slightly lower ATAR.
 You need to check each university's requirements in detail and how to apply to make sure you don’t miss any deadlines.

 Charles Sturt has a range of pathways including:

 The university has a rural priority access scheme for students living in RA 2-5.
 Students who have lived RA 2-5 for a minimum of five consecutive years or 10 cumulative years will have priority access to the course.
 You’ll need to apply for this via QTAC.